run2bizdocs/docs/en-us/docs/4biz-helium/processes/change/use/register-change.md

 To link a Service of Change, select Services of the Change > Add Service, and select the configuration item.

-### Questionnaires

-It's not mandatory, but some changes may come along with a questionnaire.
-It can be used to make a survey (assessment), questionnaires can be answered and the answers will be linked to the change.
-The questionnaire must be created beforehand.

 ### Roles and responsibilities